BradleyCulley/bradleyculley.github.io/_posts/2025-broken-07-26-afraid-of-the-light.md

 The clinical evidence supports his claim: psychopathy is strictly a genetic <i>predisposition</i>, not a pre-destiny of certain behavior that's typical of psychopaths (e.g. literal murder).
 -https://en.wikipedia.org/wiki/James_H._Fallon

+Add the Jessica Su story to afraid of the light

 <p>
 I have a few ripostes - to, in homage to Foucault, use a French term.
 </p>